-For the last quarter century, SPN has worked to be a force for good locally, catalyzing thriving, durable freedom movements in every state, anchored with high-performing, independent state think tanks.
+Since 1992, SPN has worked to be a force for good locally, training leaders and catalyzing thriving, durable freedom movements in every state, anchored with high-performing, independent state think tanks.

 Under Tracie’s leadership, State Policy Network has grown from 36 think tanks in 34 states with combined revenues of about $15 million in 1999.
-Today SPN serves over 150 think tank members, including 65 state-focused think tanks in 50 states, employing over 500 staff, with combined revenues approaching $100 million.
+Today SPN serves a collaborative Network of over 150 think tank members, including 65 independent, state-focused think tanks in 50 states who employ over 600 staff, with combined revenues exceeding $120 million.
 During that time SPN’s own revenues have grown from just under $200,000 in 1999 to $15.9 million in 2018.

 Tracie helped launch Oregon’s market-oriented state think tank, Cascade Policy Institute, in 1991.
-Prior to her leadership at Cascade Policy Institute, Tracie worked alongside Washington State radio commentator John Carlson.
-She served as director of programs at the Washington Institute for Policy Studies in Seattle (now Washington Policy Center).
-She was also active in the Puget Sound Big Brother/Big Sister program.
+Prior to her leadership at Cascade Policy Institute, Tracie worked alongside Washington State radio commentator John Carlson, serving as director of programs at the Washington Institute for Policy Studies in Seattle (now Washington Policy Center).
+During that time she was also active in the Puget Sound Big Brother/Big Sister program.